paypal/squbs/docs/httpclient.md

 response:
 - Success: HttpClientActor Reference

-Note: If httpclient is not exist, it will create a new one.
+Note: If httpClient is not exist, it will create a new one.

 ![Get HttpClient Message Flow](../docs/img/get-httpclient.png)